Create high-performance, high-impact teams

 During the period leading up to the first immersion, team members become familiar with the online course material.

 This phase uses individual and group workshops, mentoring, and active learning exercises to draw out the full potential of each team member, and to help them apply the practices to their own real- world projects.

-One full week of face-to- face workshops helps participants validate and build on what they learnt during the onboarding.
+During this phase, onsite face-to-face workshops helps participants validate and build on what they learnt during the onboarding.
 Progress is made visible and celebrated with formal grading and award ceremonies.